shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What happened the first time you typed `make`?
-(Answer on the google survey)
+ON SURVEY: What happened the first time you typed `make`?

 2. Type the command again:
 ```
 $ make
 ```
-What happened the second time you typed `make`?
+ON SURVEY: What happened the second time you typed `make`?
 Why?
-(Answer on the google survey)

-3. The next instruction uses the Linux `touch` command.
+3. ON SURVEY: The next instruction uses the Linux `touch` command.
 What does the `touch` command do?
 Hint: you can type the command `man touch` in the terminal to look at the manual page for `touch`.
-(Answer on the google survey)

 4. Look at the dates on the files `hello` and hello.cpp:
 ```